-We continually search the globe for quality reclaimed wood.
+We continually search the globe for quality reclaimed wood including rustic barn wood.
 If you have a barn or building containing reclaimed wood that you would like to sell, we would be happy to take a look at it and possibly help to make arrangements to dismantle and salvage the material if needed.
 We work with a vast range of demolition contractors across the country who are well versed in the art of effectively removing and reclaiming wood without destroying its character and yielding the most material possible.
-If you have reclaimed wood or a building you think we may be interested in please fill out our Got Wood form or call us direct at 951-695-1003.
+If you have reclaimed barn wood or a building you think we may be interested in please fill out our Got Wood form or call us direct at 951-695-1003.

 We strive to only purchase usable, fine aged reclaimed wood and much of the wood we are offered does not meet our criteria.
 A few things we consider when purchasing reclaimed wood: